Bhargavi84/The-Cook-Book/README.md

                 All above fields of Add recipe works as expected.

         * ### Edit Recipe in show recipe page of user's profile.
             * Clicking on Edit button it routes to edit recipe page.
             * Category field of Edit recipe page, the user can choose the category from the list.
             * Clicking on the Edit Recipe Name field, the user can enter the recipe name, which must be length between 5-30 characters.
 Display error message when characters are above the range.
             * Clicking on the Edit Recipe Ingredients field, the user can enter the recipe ingredients, which must be length between 5-5000 characters.
 All text can be separated on the new line.
 Display error message when characters are above the range.
             * Clicking on the Edit Recipe Instructions field, the user can enter the recipe instructions, which must be length between 5-5000 characters.
 All text can be separated on the new line.
 Display error message when characters are above the range.
             * Clicking on the Edit recipe Image URL field, the user can paste the recipe IMG URL.
 Added an invalid URL or longer than 300 characters should display an error message.
             * Clicking on the Edit recipe Prepare Time field, the user can enter numbers between 0-500 min.
 Trying to add number out of range should display an error message.
             * Clicking on the Edit recipe Cook Time field, the user can enter numbers between 0-120 min.
 Trying to add number out of range should display an error message.
             * Clicking on the Edit recipe Serving field, the user can enter numbers between 1-100.
 Trying to add number out of range should display an error message.
             * Clicking Save recipe button to save teh changes made, the user will be redirected to the Show Recipe page.
         * ### Delete Recipe in show recipe page of user's profile.
             * Clicking on the Delete recipe button, window pops up for the confirmation of deletion.By clicking ok, this will route to Show recipe page and Flash message will be displayed

-                All above fields of Edit recipe works as expected.
+            **All above fields of Edit recipe works as expected**.

         * ### Manage categories(will be reflected to admin only)
             * Clicking on the navigation bar's Manage Categories link(only admin has access), has been routed to the categories page only admin has access to this link.